-The U.S. Highbush Blueberry Council has decided not to seek an assessment increase.
+SALEM -- The U.S. Highbush Blueberry Council is once again seeking an assessment increase.

 St. Paul, Ore., blueberry farmer Doug Krahmer told the Oregon Blueberry Commission at a Nov.
 13 meeting that the council voted unanimously in October to pursue an increase from $12 a ton to $18.

 Krahmer said the unanimous support was surprising given that a proposal in 2009 to raise assessments from $12 to $24 a ton was contentious and was forwarded to USDA only by a narrow margin.

 The USDA's Agricultural Marketing Service, which monitors operations of the USHBC, denied that request in February of 2010.

 Krahmer attributed the increased support this year to strong backing for research the council is funding.